 I had organised two panel discussions: one with a group of organisations that provide funding and funded business support programmes, another one with organisations providing support and services around marketing and offering highly subsidised stands at trade shows.

-The first panel discussion was packed, with nearly 100 visitors, some sitting on the floor.
+The first panel discussion was packed, with nearly 100 visitors.

 The second panel discussion only attracted about ten people.

-I was just stunned that the first workshop (with ‘funding’ in the title) attracted so000 many people, while the second one which I anticipated to be equally attractive, attracted so few.
-During the show I talked to many new graduates, and again the most asked question was: Where do I get funding?
+I was stunned that the first workshop (with ‘funding’ in the title) attracted SO many people, while the second one, which I anticipated to be equally attractive, attracted so few.
+During the show, I talked to many new graduates, and again the most frequently asked question was: Where do I get funding?

-I was surprised that this still is the number one question that new creative graduates ask.
-That creatives still somehow believe that there is a ‘magic pot of money’ that organisations will hand out to you to start your business.
+I was surprised that this is the number one question that new creative graduates ask.
+That creatives still somehow believe that there is a ‘magic pot of money’ that organisations will hand out to start a business.

-That’s the myth of funding: There is no magical pot of money – just for you!
+There is no magical pot of money for you!

-And no, the recession, Brexit or the Pandemic has nothing to do with that … there hasn’t been any money like that for a long time!
+The recession, Brexit, nor the pandemic have anything to do with that … there hasn’t been any money for a long time!

 There have only been a few organisations that provide funding for creative business start-ups in the last couple of years – The Prince’s Trust is one of the better-known ones, and that is for very disadvantaged young people.

-There have been very few programmes in the last ten years where you would get a grant to spend as you wished.
-If there was a grant then very often you needed to spend it on either (selected) training or equipment.
+There have been very few programmes in the last ten years where you could get a grant to spend as you wished.
+If there was a grant, then normally you’d have to spend it on either (selected) training or equipment.

 A bit of context – I have worked in creative business development advice and support for over 20 years, as a business adviser and an Executive Project Manager, in the non-profit and private sector.
 I have fundraised and managed some of the largest creative business training and programmes in London, with annual budgets of over a million pounds.
 I have run many grant programmes and I really know how much a cheque for £250 or £1,000 can make to a fledging creative business.